oasis-tcs/odata-specs/docs/odata-csdl-xml/odata-csdl-xml.md

-If the value of an annotation is expressed dynamically with a path expression, the path evaluation rules for this expression depend on the model element by which the annotation is hosted and the *mode* ("container", "embedded", or "targeting") in which this hosting happens.
+If the value of an annotation is expressed dynamically with a path expression, the path evaluation rules for this expression depend on the model element by which the annotation is hosted.
 More precisely, this subsection defines:
 - An annotation embedded within or targeting another annotation or a collection, record or property value of another annotation is hosted by the same model element as that other annotation.
 - An annotation embedded within or targeting another kind of model element is hosted by that model element.
-- An annotation with external targeting whose target path starts with an entity container is hosted in container mode.
-- An annotation with external targeting whose target path starts with another kind of schema child is hosted in targeting mode.
-- An annotation embedded within another annotation or a collection, record or property value of another annotation is hosted in the same mode as that other annotation.
-- An annotation embedded within another kind of model element is hosted in embedded mode.

 For annotations hosted by an entity container, the path is evaluated starting at the entity container, i.e. an empty path resolves to the entity container,